stvtortora/NoteLoggerAPI/README.md

 });
 ```

 ## Securing Routes

 In order to prevent users from saving, updating, or editing posts that don't belong to them, it was necessary to secure express routes with JSON web tokens (jwt).
-Below are the methods for generating tokens and finding the user that matches the token sent from the client.
-The latter is used whenever a user signs in, and the former whenever a user makes a post, patch, or delete request.
+Below is the method for generating tokens, is used whenever a user signs in.

 ```javascript
 UserSchema.methods.generateAuthToken = function () {